sendwyre/Hackathon-Resource/README.md

 ```
 4) Cool.
 That's our account.
 Created, and mine looks like it's verified!

-When I created my account, I opted in to receive a [ERC-721](https://kovan.etherscan.io/tx/0x14305db9b7baa3c057300d679125ca08b038a49919634a649d9d7e7f3ffb7252) token to that wallet I control.
-This token acts similarly to a blue check mark on Twitter.
-It's a verified account, from a regulated MSB.
-It aims to minimize compliance overheads for new entrepreneurs, streamline UX, and put the users privacy/sensitivie information as the number one priority.

 Our standard account format has verified the required information to meet the standards from Fincen.
 Wyre is a registered MSB federally, as well as on a state by state level.
 Compliance is really hard, and resource intensive.
-Our hope is to share our hard work like a public utility for teams to get to market and iterate faster while avoiding the costs with legal opinions and compliance audits, etc...
+Our hope is to share our hard work like a public utility for teams to get to market and iterate faster while avoiding the costs with legal opinions and compliance audits, etc.

-More information on our ERC-721 initiative [here](https://blog.sendwyre.com/community-driven-on-chain-compliance-d334e0f5962b).

 ## 🏦Connect Bank Account - POST/paymentMethods 🏦